 You’ll find people dressed in a variety of ways on Sunday mornings.
 Some dress in a suit, and others come in jeans and a button-up.

 We believe children are a great gift from God and that it’s a joy to have them join in our worship services with us.
 Scripture calls families to worship the Lord together, so we encourage parents to have their children with them in the worship service.
-While we don’t provide children’s programming during the service, our nursery is available for children 0–3 years old.
+For ages 6 and under, however, we offer the nursery (age 0-3) and Explorers (age 4-6).

 During the Sunday Classes time (9:15–10:00), we have a nursery available for children 0–3 years old and Sunday School for age 4 through junior high.
 High school students are encouraged to join adult classes.